 ARCEON-Novel Elements and the Lunar Zebro Project, a part of the EEMCS faculty of Delft University of Technology, have signed a Memorandum of Understanding (MOU) which will govern the cooperation between both the parties for the Lunar Zebro mission, the first Lunar rover mission by students.
-The MOU has been signed between Rahul Shirke, Founder & CEO of ARCEON and John Schmitz, Dean of the faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS), TU Delft.
+The MOU has been signed between Rahul Shirke, CEO of ARCEON and John Schmitz, Dean of the faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS), TU Delft.
 The collaboration will focus on enhancing the Lunar Zebro’s design and performance by implementing innovative novel materials, in the form of an advance ceramic matrix composite (CMC).

 Announcing this partnership, Rahul Shirke said, “We are delighted to support the first student Lunar mission.
 The Lunar Zebro mission provides an amazing opportunity for the students to get hands-on experience and familiarise themselves with cutting-edge technology.
 Hence, ARCEON will engineer and manufacture advance ceramic matrix composite (CMC) parts for this mission.
 The complete potential of CMC is not yet unleashed, and this project allows us to prove the credibility of this novel material.